checklist/checklist-support/docs/automation.md

 * Delete - This will remove the automation and no notifications will be sent for expired due dates

 ## Template Automation
-With Template Automations you can set a regular schedule for the template to be "run" and a checklist created from it.
+With Template Automations you can set a regular schedule for the template to be "triggered" and a checklist created from it.

 To add a schedule, click on the Automation button of the template (see [Scheduling Templates](/templates/templates/#scheduling-templates)).
 The Automation page will open with the name of the template at the top and an Add Schedule button.
 Clicking on it will open the Scheduling dialog: